skywardcloud/shadbala-radar/README.md

 ### Frontend

-The frontend is a small React application that renders a D3 line chart showing the Sun's Shadbala components over time.
+The frontend is a small React application that renders D3 line charts showing the Shadbala components for the Sun, Moon, Mercury and Venus over time.
 Install its dependencies with:

 ```bash
 npm install